Viv31/Disable-Browsers-Right-Click-WP-Plugin/readme.txt

 A WordPress plugin that disables right-click functionality in the browser to prevent content theft and improve security.

 == How to Use ==
-After installation, it will automatically prevent right-click on any page.
+After installation, the plugin will automatically prevent right-click on any page.

 == Requirements ==
 It can run on any WordPress version.